Social Media for eCommerce

 5. Be sure to add a “Pin It” button to all your item pages.
 This way your customers or visitors can pin items they like on their boards.

 6. Keep updating or pinning new products regularly.
 Your customers on Pinterest want to see new products from you and want to pin and like them.
 And when they like they they are creating viral exposure for your products.

 With social media continuing to grow at astronomical rates and with search engines beginning to lean toward social for signals on how to rank pages, it’s more important than ever to start building you social media presence and to make more sales by taking advantage of the free exposure.

-Be sure to follow us on our own Twitter and Facebook page for great tips, news, and advice about eCommerce and credit card processing.
+Be sure to follow us on our own Twitter and Facebook page for great tips, news, and advice about eCommerce, card terminals and credit card processing.